-- A: Stockholders will be asked to vote on the following three proposals at the meeting: - 1. to elect Mary Ann Gray, Ph.D., Susan Moran, M.D. and Lawrence Steinman, M.D., as Class II directors to serve for a term of three years or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal; - 2. to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3. whether the Company should hold future non-binding advisory votes on the compensation of our named executive officers every one, two, or three years.
+- A: Stockholders will be asked to vote on the following three proposals at the meeting: - 1. to elect Jay M. Short, Ph.D., Scott Smith and Edward Williams as Class III directors to serve for a term of three years or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal; - 2. to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3. to approve, by a non-binding advisory vote, the executive compensation of our named executive officers.